Asked & Answered: California Earthquake Training Edition

 Question # 1: WHY?
-As in, why do I have to take this California Earthquake Training course?
+Why do I have to take this California Earthquake Training course?

-The California Earthquake Authority (issuers of almost 70% of all California earthquake policies) also requires adjusters be certified under the above regulations AND, in addition, take CEA-specific training in order to adjust CEA policy claims.
+The California Earthquake Authority (issuers of almost 70% of all California earthquake policies) also requires adjusters to be certified under the above regulations AND, in addition, take CEA-specific training to adjust CEA policy claims.

-Question #4: Will I receive any continuing education credits when taking the California Earthquake Training Course?
+Question #4: Will I receive continuing education credits when taking the California Earthquake Training Course?

-Answer #4: Yes & No. Yes, if you are an adjuster in California, you will receive 12 hours of continuing education credit.
-If you are an out of state adjuster, you will not receive the 12 hours of continuing education credit.
+Answer #4: Yes & No. If you are an adjuster in California, you will receive 12 hours of continuing education credit.
+If you are an out-of-state adjuster, you will not receive the 12 hours of continuing education credit.

 Question #5: What is the cost of the California Earthquake Training Course?

-Answer #5: Again, if you are in an adjuster in CA, you can receive 12 continuing education credits and the cost is $79.
+Answer #5: Again, if you are an adjuster in CA, you can receive 12 continuing education credits, costing $79.
 Otherwise, it is $59 for adjusters that do not need or do not qualify for the continuing education credits.

 To access our California Earthquake Training, please click here.
 If we didn’t answer your question, please call us at 800-498-5100!